Europe’s BC Ambition Faces Policy Gaps

 • Policy clarity and stronger supply-side support remain critical to scaling PV manufacturing in Europe

 The Becquerel Institute, a consulting and applied research firm, was one of the partners in the IBC4EU project.
-At the TaiyangNews IBC4EU Conference, Philippe Macé presented the manufacturing cost gap for interdigitated back contact (IBC) technology in Europe.
+At the TaiyangNews IBC4EU Conference, Philippe Macé presented the European market outlook and policy gaps for interdigitated back contact (IBC) technology.

 The policy-related gaps currently blocking growth potential in Europe are linked to proposals from the IAA.
 Macé highlighted that the IAA allows non-EU partner countries in trade agreements with the EU to receive the same preferential treatment as local producers.
 The scope of IAA is restricted to cells and inverters only, and its solar provisions will begin to apply only from 2030.
 Moreover, the gap on the supply side, with the absence of guarantees, production-linked incentives, and other supply-side mechanisms – similar to those used in other regions to build the PV industry – remains a key issue under NZIA, according to Macé.